MakeSchool-Tutorials/Rainbow-Checklist/P01-Code-Organization/content.md

 How a person or an organization decides to develop a piece of software will vary wildly on who's in charge. **Agile development** is a common methodology that allows for a project to rapidly improve by constant iteration instead of the alternative **waterfall** approach that would have an entire project built to perfection before being released.
 Agile development is a whole topic by itself but a useful tool we can take from it is the concept of **user stories**.

 ## User Stories
-By focusing on our desired results, we are more likely to stay on track with the features that we need instead of creating features for the sake of having features.
-Lets try some user stories here to get a hang of it.
+By focusing on our desired results, we're more likely to stay on track with the features that we need instead of creating features for the sake of having features.
+Lets try some user stories here to get a hang of how they work.

-An easy way to start using stories is to frame it in a template.
+An easy way to write user stories is to frame them in a loose template.
 You have a user that desires a feature so that they can do something.

-An easy template is shown here.

-As **[a user]**, I want **[some feature]** so that I can **[do something]**.
+**As [a type of user], I want [some feature] so that I can [do something].**

+With user stories you want to approach a problem from the perspective of the user.
+Different types of users will have different experiences with the application.
+Here we only have one type of user in mind so we won't have to worry about what different types of users will or won't be able to see.

-In our case our user stories will look like this:
+In our case our user stories will look something like this:

-As **Captain Rainbow** I want to **be able to access a checklist from the terminal** so that I can **easily run it anywhere that has bash**.

-As **Captain Rainbow**, I want to **be able to add to a list all the colors I need to wear in a day** so I can **remember which colors I need to wear**.
+* As a user, I want to be able to create, read, update, and destroy items in a checklist.

-As **Captain Rainbow**, I want to **be able to mark off colors that I have already chosen for the day** so I can **know that it's already represented**.
+* As a user, I want to be able to mark off colors so I can know that it's already represented.

-As **Captain Rainbow**, I want to **be able to remove items from the list** so I can **remove duplicates**.

-As **Captain Rainbow**, I want to **be able to update items in the list** so I can **fix any errors**.

-As **Captain Rainbow**, I want to **be able to see everything in my list at once** so I can **know what is in it**.
+* As a user, I want to be able to see everything in my list at once so I know what is in my list.

-## Creating a Plan
 So from our user stories we can generate a list of important features and functionalities that our users will expect from our application.

-This list of features tells me that Captain Rainbow needs to be able to create, read, update, and destroy items in a list.
-We will additionally need to be able to see every item in the list, and mark off items he's already wearing.

-To further simplify matters we can say each of these features can be written as a function that can be called whenever we want to do that specific action.

-Now we're starting to have a good picture of what we need.

-1. A list resource.
-2. CRUD functions for the list resource.
-3. Helper functions to view list and mark items as worn.
+## CRUD
+Our first user story relates to the four fundamental operations that are needed for even the simplest operability.
+These functions -- **create**, **read**, **update**, and **destroy** -- are generally necessary for any software to be considered complete.

+These four functions are so fundamental that they're often referred to by the acronym **CRUD**.

+By simply making sure that our list includes these four operations we can be sure that at the very least our most basic operations can be met.
+Though we will need some more tools in additions to these four here.

 ## PEP8 Style Guide
 ```